MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/deploy-use/configure-policy-settings.md

     For example, on the hub menu, click **All services** and start typing **Information** in the Filter box.
 Select **Azure Information Protection**.

-2. If the settings that you want to configure will apply to all users, stay on the **Azure Information Protection - Global policy** blade.
+2. From the **CLASSIFICATIONS** menu options, select **Policies**.
+If the settings that you want to configure will apply to all users, select **Global**.

-    If the settings that you want to configure are in a [scoped policy](configure-policy-scope.md) so that they apply to selected users only, from the **POLICIES** menu selection, select **Scoped policies**.
-Then select your scoped policy from the **Azure Information Protection - Scoped polices** blade.
+    If the settings that you want to configure are in a [scoped policy](configure-policy-scope.md) so that they apply to selected users only, select your scoped policy instead.

-3. From the **Azure Information Protection - Global policy** blade, or the **Policy:\<name>** blade, configure the settings:
+3. From the **Policy** blade, configure the settings:

     - **Select the default label**: When you set this option, select the label to assign to documents and emails that do not have a label.
 You cannot set a label as the default if it has sub-labels.